 JSX 036: Life Drawing for Middle School

-This course introduces you to figurative and abstract sculpture focusing on proportion and composition.
-You'll be introduced to a variety of tools and techniques as you work with both clay and found objects.
+Working primarily in clay, this course introduces you to figurative/abstract sculpture and pottery focusing on proportion and composition.
+You'll be introduced to the tools and techniques used to sculpt and model in clay.

 JSX 045: Careers in Fashion Styling